aml-org/als/documentation/CONTRIBUTING.md

 ```

 **Notes:**
-- this file is the actual LSP server jar
+- this .jar file generated above is the actual LSP server JAR
-- to run this from the client application, you must create a local socket and provide the port as a parameter.
-See the [ALS as a LSP Server](../readme.md#als-as-a-lsp-server) section of the README to understand how ALS interacts with IDEs
+- to run it from the client application, you must create a local socket and provide the port as a parameter, see the [ALS as a LSP Server](../readme.md#als-as-a-lsp-server) section of the README to understand how ALS interacts with IDEs
-- JS server development is still in progress, taking advantage of ScalaJS code-reusability features, all features may not work
+- the Javascript server implementation of ALS is still a work-in-progress and should be considered experimental

 ### Version control branching
 - Always branch from `master` branch to ensure you are updated with the latest release